okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-authorization-grant/main/index.md

 **Learning outcomes**

-* Create and configure a Native OpenID Connect application to support Device Authorization.
+* Create and configure a native OpenID Connect application to support Device Authorization.
 * Enable Device Authorization at the policy rule level.
 * Request the device verification code.
 * Retrieve tokens for the user.